robertbullen/dakboard/README.md

     git clone https://github.com/robertbullen/dakboard.git
     ```

+5. Modify `start.sh` script's `start_detector()` function to use desired parameters.
+For example, you may want to change `--display-type=video-core` to `--display-type=cec` if a TV will be used for the display.

-5. Start the Python motion detector on boot by adding these lines to /etc/rc.local:
+6. Start the Python motion detector on boot by adding these lines to /etc/rc.local:

     ```bash
     # This assumes the user is the default (pi) and that the repository has